skrey/yellow-extensions/features/blog/README.md

 `PagesMax` = number of pages to show per shortcut, 0 for unlimited
 `Author` = show pages by a specific author, `[blogpages]` or `[blogchanges]` only
 `Tag` = show pages with a specific tag, `[blogpages]` or `[blogchanges]` only

-## Settings

-The following settings can be configured in file `system/settings/system.ini`:

-`BlogLocation` = blog location, empty means current folder
-`BlogNewLocation` = blog location for new page
-`BlogPagesMax` = number of pages to show per shortcut
-`BlogPaginationLimit` = number of entries to show per page

-The following files can be configured:

-`content/shared/page-new-blog.md` = content file for new blog page
-`system/layouts/blogpages.html` = layout file for main blog page
-`system/layouts/blog.html` = layout file for individual blog page

 ## Examples